ajschumacher/ajschumacher.github.io/20150119-gog_a_separate_layer_for_visualization/index.md

 -----

 The connecting component is a `gog` HTTP server which runs on port 4808 and just accepts POST requests at `/data` and rebroadcasts it to anything listening to a websocket also at `/data`.
-The assumption is that we're passing a JSON of objects.
+The assumption is that we're passing a JSON array of objects.

-I have [such a server](https://github.com/ajschumacher/gogd) written in Clojure, but it can be implemented and hosted however you want, as long as everything connects.
+I have [a gog server](https://github.com/ajschumacher/gogd) written in Clojure, but a server can be implemented and hosted however you want, as long as everything connects.

 -----